mitranim/fpx/docs/html/partials/fun.md

 ### `call(fun, ...args)`

-Like
+Similar to
 <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/call" target="_blank">`Function#call`</a>,
-but with the function as the first argument and an implicit `this = undefined`.
+but doesn't take an argument for `this`.
-Sometimes useful in function composition contexts.
+Sometimes useful in function composition.

 ```js
 call(add, 1, 2)